A Surgical Solution for excess arm skin after weight loss

 Combined Body Contouring after Weight Loss or Pregnancy

-Dr Geoff Barnett is our team’s top Arm Skin Surgery expert for wobbly arm skin.
+Dr Rebecca Wyten and Dr Geoff Barnett are our Clinic’s top Arm Skin Reduction Surgery experts for wobbly arm skin.

 Phone 038849144 for information.